 A winding road brings you up through narrow stone gatehouses to Brimstone Hill Fortress, a UNESCO World Heritage site that was built by the British colonial powers in the 17th and 18th Centuries.
 Known as ‘The Gibraltar of the West Indies’ the fortress supported the ambitions of the English to dominate the sugar rich islands of the Caribbean, and this is one of the best things to do in St Kitts from your cruise ship.

 There’s a visitor center close to the car park and the most spectacular views are from the top of the stone citadel with an impressive array of canons pointing in all directions.
-The fort can be reached by taxi and is included on most island tours.
+The fort can be reached by taxi and is included on many island tours, like this Full Island panoramic tour of St Kitts.
 Entrance $10US

 7 A Rainforest walk